 Federal Deposit Insurance Corporation (FDIC)

-The FDIC, on the other hand, aims to preserve and promote the public’s confidence in the US financial system.
+On the other hand, the FDIC aims to preserve and promote the public’s confidence in the US financial system.
 The organization provides deposit insurance of at least $250,000 for accounts with banks and thrift institutions.

 The FDIC only insures deposit accounts such as checking accounts, savings accounts, and certificate of deposits (CDs).
 It does not insure stocks, bonds, and mutual funds.